actionml/docs.actionml.com/single_machine.md

 3.3 Set JAVA_HOME env var.

 Don't include the `/bin` folder in the path.
 This can be problematic so if you get complaints about JAVA_HOME you may need to change xxx-env.sh depending on which service complains.
-For instance `hbase-env.sh` has a JAVA_HOME setting if HBase complains when starting.
+For instance `hbase-env.sh` has a JAVA_HOME setting so if HBase complains about not finding Java when starting add the following to /etc/environment

-    vim /etc/environment
-    # add the following
     export JAVA_HOME=/path/to/open/jdk/jre
-    # some would rather add JAVA_HOME to /home/aml/.bashrc

 ##4.
 Create Folders: